Over the past few weeks, most of us have been cooking more often and have been challenged to get creative in the kitchen and work with what we have.

 The easiest way to replace dairy milk is to buy a plant-based alternative for milk from your local store.
 If you can’t find one, there are some quick ways you can make it at home.

-Forager Project’s Buttery Spread is a great plant-based alternative to butter but if you’re having trouble locating it these days we have a few alternatives you can use as a butter substitute if you’re baking.
+Forager Project Butter is a great plant-based alternative to butter, but if you’re having trouble locating it these days we have a few alternatives you can use as a butter substitute if you’re baking.

 If you ran out or can’t find the AP flour that you usually use, it’s time to experiment with different types of flour – you can try whole wheat, buckwheat, oat, or almond flour.
 The best part is that you can make some of these at home if you have a food processor.
 Maria Adams, RD loves to make oat flour by pulsing oats in a food processor until fine.
 You can combine it with spelt or white whole wheat flour, but you can also use oat flour on its own.
 Jaime Bachtell-Shelbert, RD uses the oat flour in pancake and muffin recipes, as well as to make bean burgers.
 Another option is to get creative with flourless recipes (not all baking requires flour!).
 You can start with a flourless cookie recipe that uses your nut butter of choice as a base.